-A tennis tournament is defined as either bracketed draws crowning a champion at each position, or a dual team tournament where an overall team champion is crowned at the conclusion of the tournament.
-A tournament must conclude after 2 consecutive days and players may only play a maximum number of matches per day as defined in the current USTA Friend at Court Rulebook.
-If there is inclement weather and the tournament cannot be completed in 2 days, CHSAA must approve finish on a third day.
+A tennis toumament is defined as either bracketed draws crowning a champion at each position, or a dual team toumament where an overall team champion is crowned at the conclusion of the toumament.
+A toumament must conclude after 2 consecutive days and players may only play a maximum number of matches per day as defined in the current USTA Friend at Court Rulebook.
+If there is inclement weather and the toumament cannot be completed in 2 days, CHSAA must approve finish on a third day.